ucsb-cs9/f21/_lab/lab00.md

 <https://www.python.org/downloads/>

 Follow the appropriate links to install Python for your computer.
+If you're using a computer in Phelps 3525, then these computers will already have Python installed.

 # Create a College of Engineering Account